laurakond/Cross-Stitch-Art/README.md

 - As a user, I want to find out about cross-stitching and how to start doing it myself
 - As a user, I want to connect with other crafters
 - As a user, I want to navigate the website easily
-- As a user, I want to find a cross-stitching crafters that recreate works of art in embroidery
+- As a user, I want to find cross-stitching crafters that recreate works of art in embroidery
 - As a user, I want to follow the progress of the crafter and their projects' development
 - As a user, I want to be able to contact the crafter directly